MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Kentucky

-The Standard Deduction Amount is $3,160 from $2,980 The Tax Rate decreases to 4.0% formerly 4.5%
+- The Standard Deduction Amount is $3,160 from $2,980
+- The Tax Rate decreases to 4.0% formerly 4.5%

 ### Withholding changes for Maine

 - Personal Exemption is $5,000 was $4,700

-Withholding rates for taxpayers filing as *SINGLE*, Tax table type
+Withholding rates for taxpayers filing as *SINGLE*, Tax table type:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over |
 |-------------|------------------|----------------|--------------|--------------------|